Baron-von-Riedesel/CauseWay/Readme.txt

  About

- This repository contains the CauseWay DOS Extender, both v3.xx and v4.0x (Open Watcom).
+ This repository contains the CauseWay DOS Extender, an old v3.49 (or perhaps v3.52) and a modified v4.05 (now called v5.0), got from Open Watcom.

  The sources are in Masm v6 syntax.
+Changes are:
-Some bugs have been fixed, in both the extender and the debugger.
-Also, the extender does now support the kernel debugger API of DebugR, so it's possible to debug it at privilege level 0 (using Deb386, or possibly Microsoft's WDeb386).
-Some optimizations have been done, data has been arranged to avoid unaligned access and binary size is significantly reduced.
+ - quite a few bugs have been fixed, in both the extender and the debugger
+ - the extender does now support the kernel debugger API of DebugR, so it's possible to debug it at privilege level 0 (using Deb386, or possibly Microsoft's WDeb386).
+ - some optimizations have been done, data has been arranged to avoid unaligned access and binary size as well as DOS memory usage is significantly reduced.
+ - the DPMI raw-mode switches have been implemented in raw/vcpi mode.

  WarpLink and the CauseWay linker WL32 are in a separate repository.